accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1.1/referentiel-technique.md

     - [PDF10](https://www.w3.org/WAI/WCAG21/Techniques/pdf/PDF10.html).
 - EN 301 549 V3.2.1 (2021-03):  *10.1.4.1 Use of color*, *10.3.3.1 Error identification*, *10.3.3.2 Labels or instructions*.

-#### [Criteria 10.6](#crit-10-6) [A] For each mandatory [form field](glossaire.md#form-field), is the expected data type and/or format available? {id="crit-10-6"}
+#### [Criteria 10.6](#crit-10-6) [A] Do the data type and/or format instructions meet these conditions? {id="crit-10-6"}
-- **[Test 10.6.1](#test-10-6-1)** Does each mandatory [form field](glossaire.md#form-field) meet these conditions? {id="test-10-6-1"}
+- **[Test 10.6.1](#test-10-6-1)** Do the instructions and indications of the mandatory data type and/or format meet these conditions? {id="test-10-6-1"}
     - The data type and/or format is visible.
+    - The data type and/or format is indicated prior to validation of the form.
     - The data type and/or format is accessible to assistive technologies.

 ##### Evaluation methodology {class="disclosure methodo"}

-###### With Acrobat Reader and NVDA
+###### With Acrobat Reader

-1. Open the PDF file and activate NVDA.
+1. Open the PDF file.
-2. Locate the mandatory fields in the document.
-3. With NVDA, use the tab key to activate each field.
-4. Fill in the fields with values that are likely to cause input errors (an invalid format for an e-mail address, for example).
+2. Fill in form fields with values that are likely to cause input errors (e.g. entering an incorrectly formatted email address).
-5. Use the tab key to exit fields or, if the form allows it, to send the form.
+3. Use the tab key to exit fields or, if the form allows it, to send the form.
-6. For each error message displayed, check that the expected data type and/or format is
+4. For each form field that has a format control, check that the instruction or indication of the data type
-    - indicated by visible text near the field or via an information window;
+    - is indicated by means of visible text near the field, prior to validation of the form;
-    - spoken when the field is activated.
+    - is contained in the field's tooltip, prior to form validation.
 7. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}